top of page

 Cardinal Richelieu

-During the 16th century, Cardinal Richelieu, Bishop of Luçon and landowner in the region, supported local viticulture by donating his vineyards to the Church.
+During the 17th century, Cardinal Richelieu, Bishop of Luçon and a landowner in the region, supported local viticulture by donating his vineyards to the Church.
 This generosity enabled farmers to produce local wines, although they continued to suffer from the Vendée's geographical isolation.

 man-73999_1280 2_edited_edited.jpg